ethanluoyc/magi/CONTRIBUTING.md

 There use the following tools to ensure that the code conform to the styles.

-1. [flake8](https://flake8.pycqa.org/en/latest/) ensures that the code is PEP8 compatible.
-2. [pytype](https://google.github.io/pytype/) is used for type checking the code.
+1. [pytype](https://google.github.io/pytype/) is used for type checking the code.
 Whenever possible, the public interface should be annotated with types.
-3. [pylint](http://pylint.pycqa.org/en/latest/) catches common style issues and potential errors.
+2. [pylint](http://pylint.pycqa.org/en/latest/) catches common style issues and potential errors.
 We use the configuration from the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-4. [black](https://black.readthedocs.io/en/stable/) is used to autoformat the code.
+3. [yapf](https://github.com/google/yapf) is used to autoformat the code.
-5. [isort](https://pycqa.github.io/isort/) is used for sorting import lines automatically. isort is configured to use the Google style.
+4. [isort](https://pycqa.github.io/isort/) is used for sorting import lines automatically. isort is configured to use the Google style.

 You may want to set up [pre-commit](https://pre-commit.com/) hooks to ensure that your commits